 - You can start testing right away and make smart decisions as you go

-- You’re going to want to make changes a year from now anyway
+- You’ll want to make changes a year from now anyway

 - Customers can start working with you right now